selfdual-brain/phouka/readme.md

 ## Current dev status

 This is work in progress now.

 Beta status is not achieved yet.

-COMPLETED:

-- DES simulation core engine
-- network model
-- blockchain simulation engine
-- naive casper model
-- leaders sequence model
-- highway validator model
-- statistics processor
-- simulation recording
-- GUI - mvp framework on top of Java Swing
-- GUI - events log browser
-- GUI - node stats browser

-IN PROGRESS:

-- config serialization / deserialization
-- experiments framework
-- engine testing / profiling
-- GUI - projects manager
-- GUI - experiment runner
-- GUI - brickdag graph
-- binary release
-- user's manual
+GUI is incomplete.
+Features are missing.
+Engine is under testing.

+(see **Development** section below for details)

 ## How to play with this version